alisay/T3A2-A/README.md

     * I want to be able to add new artworks, as they are commissioned or acquired by the City collection, to ensure information is up-to-date.
     * I want to be able to edit or delete artworks I have added, so that I may correct any data entry errors I may have made.
     * I want to be able to log out, to ensure that no-one else using my computer can inadvertently add, delete or edit artworks.
-    * As an administrator, I want to be able to reset my password, in the case that I forget or want it changed.
+    * I want to be able to reset my password, in the case that I forget or want it changed.
-    * As an administrator, I do not wish to be able to edit artworks already in the database, as they are permanent installations and I do not wish to inadvertently delete their information.
+    * I do not wish to be able to edit artworks already in the database, as they are permanent installations and I do not wish to inadvertently delete their information.

 ##### Users who are members of the general public